near/intents/escrow-swap/README.md

       // The price MUST be greater than or equal to maker's price (see in `params`).
       "price": "0.000000175",

+      // Taker's deadline for this fill.
+      //
+      // If exceeded at the time of arrival of `dst_token` to the escrow
+      // contract then the contract fails, i.e. no fill happens and taker
+      // gets a full refund.
+      "deadline": "2024-07-09T00:00:59Z",

       // (optional) Override where to receive `src_token` to.
       "receive_src_to": {
         // (optional) Receiver's account_id, `sender_id` otherwise.